Filing a Claim

 All claims are investigated thoroughly and the final decision to approve a claim rests with TSA.
 If your claim is approved, you will receive a letter and form to complete regarding settlement agreement and/or payment methods.

-TSA takes seriously the responsibility to fairly adjudicate claims.
+TSA takes the responsibility to fairly adjudicate claims seriously.
 Every effort is made to resolve a claim when property is proven to be damaged or lost during TSA's security screening process.
 In many cases, claims are denied when an investigation determines that TSA officers did not open a bag for a physical inspection.
 Learn about TSA recognized locks and how they can reduce the likelihood of damage to a lock or bag if a physical inspection is required.

 Lost and Found